purplacid/F25-NuclearICTeam7/README.md

 ---

-## Communications with Authorities

-Effective **communication systems** are essential to ensure the operational integrity of nuclear waste transport.
-Ensuring that the proper safety measures are taken into consideration to mitigate and effectively respond to hazardous situations, such as:

-- Collision
-- Route deviation
-- Container breach
-- Alarming sensor readings
+## Alerts and Communication
+In the case of an emergency, timely alerts must be sent out to both **the authorities and the public**.
+The authorities must get a comprehensive overview of the situation so that they can prepare their response accordingly, while the public must be warned of threats and any safety measures to follow.

+A system is needed for transforming raw vehicle state data into actionable information, and then effectively communicating them.
+Effective communication must consider style, audience, and the channel through which you communicate.
+Communication in the system can happen through multiple channels such as social media and an internal real-time dashboard.

 ### Challenge
-Create a system specialized to **improve communication with authorities, administration, or the public** in the event of an emergency.
+Create a system specialized to **improve communication with authorities, administration, and the public** in the event of an emergency.
+The example solution is provided in the [Communication Subproblem](https://github.com/IdeasClinicUWaterloo/F25-NuclearIC/tree/main/Communication_Subproblem), which includes a **public dashboard and a Bluesky alert bot**.

-### Potential Solutions
-- Simulate an **emergency alert** (e.g., text, light, or sound) that activates near the transport vehicle if a high-risk event occurs
-- Implement a **logging & escalation mechanism** with progressive alerts depending on severity
-- Enable **inter-vehicular/dispatch communication**

-## Public Warnings Communication

-An important part of any large-scale transport operation is **public communication**.

-### Challenge
-Design a system for communication between **transport management and the public**, to provide detailed and necessary information to either the authorities, the Public, or an external party monitoring who is tasked with monitoring the truck as it commutes.
-The [Communication subproblem](https://github.com/IdeasClinicUWaterloo/F25-NuclearIC/tree/main/Communication_Subproblem) file includes interactive dashboards as well as advanced communication and state monitoring tools.

 ---